Managing Atrial Fibrillation in Patients With Heart Failure and Reduced Ejection Fraction: A Scientific Statement From the American Heart Association

 Current guidelines recommend oxygen supplementation in pulmonary hypertension patients, with some evidence that it improves exercise capabilities and quality of life.

-Whether long-term oxygen therapy would improve 6MWD, quality of life, blood flow dynamics, and disease progression in PAH or CTEPH, isn't fully known, leading researchers to conduct SOPHA (NCT04207593), a single-center Phase 2 clinical trial in Germany, where 20 patients were randomly assigned to either 12 weeks of supplemental oxygen for 16 or more hours a day or no oxygen supplementation.
+Effects of oxygen therapy in PHWhether long-term oxygen therapy would improve 6MWD, quality of life, blood flow dynamics, and disease progression in PAH or CTEPH, isn't fully known, leading researchers to conduct SOPHA (NCT04207593), a single-center Phase 2 clinical trial in Germany, where 20 patients were randomly assigned to either 12 weeks of supplemental oxygen for 16 or more hours a day or no oxygen supplementation.
 The primary outcome was to determine if long-term oxygen therapy improved exercise capacity, as measured by the 6MWD.

 Twelve patients had idiopathic PAH, or PAH with an unknown underlying cause, while four had PAH due to connective tissue disease.
 The study included three participants with CTEPH and one with portopulmonary hypertension, that is, when pulmonary hypertension occurs in the setting of portal hypertension, elevated blood pressure in the portal vein, which directs blood from the digestive tract to the liver.